 Time (1) = time sec over first 30 yards.

 Time (2) = time sec over second 30 yards.

 Time (3) = total time over 60 yards

-Pretty impressive to see a man who is just under 6 feet tall and weighing around 200 lbs can run almost a 7 second 60 yard dash.
+Pretty impressive to see a man who is just under 6 feet tall and weighs around 200 lbs can run almost a 7-second 60-yard dash.

 In summary, I will put together for you here the complete list of the metrics that define the elite catcher as taken from this research.